 Mixing cement for garden projects, written by professional landscapers.

-This quick guide shows you how to mix cement for garden projects such as paving, fencing and decking.
+This quick guide shows you how to mix cement for garden projects such as paving, fencing, decking and rendering.
 It includes ratios, consistency, calculating quantities and other useful tips.

 - Builders sand